The ultimate Gravity SMTP guide: Everything you need to know

 Pros

-- Offers high deliverability rates without needing to pay for a dedicated IP address (an extra charge at many other email sending services).
+- Offers high deliverability rates without needing to pay for a dedicated IP address.
 There is a dedicated IP option, if you really want it.

 - Very detailed outbound email analytics tools.